Influence

 Millions of people have been influenced by Werner Erhard's ideas through direct participation in programs he developed, the consulting he has personally done for hundreds of corporations and non-profits, and the approximately one hundred management consulting firms that license his approach to management and organizational development.
 Thought leaders in universities, training organizations, governmental entities, and non-governmental-organizations have used and built on his ideas, and have drawn on them in their programs, books and other publications.

-Werner Erhard is acknowledged in the following publications:
+Werner Erhard's work is acknowledged in the following publications:

 Harvard Business Review on Change:

-Inventing Reality, Physics as Language, by Bruce Gregory:
+Inventing Reality, Physics as Language, by Bruce Gregory, associate director of the Harvard-Smithsonian Center for Astrophysics:

 "I owe my appreciation of the immense power of the myth of 'is' to Werner Erhard's relentless commitment to making a difference in my life.
 Absent his unremitting efforts to uncover the role of speaking shaping experience, this book never would have been written."